Nayemhasan/Melon-PowerPlan-for-Windows/README.md

 ## About the powerplan⚡
 - maxed out everything even on battery power mode too *enable dc turbo boost from bios (for laptops)
 - process states maxed out to 100% for no reason*😉 & many more
-- now you can chose wether to use 100% cpu all the time or not
+- now you can chose wether to use 100% cpu all the time or not with these 2 new powerplans (MelonV3+UltimateMelonV3)
 - MelonV3 provides outsanding performance respected to thermals - cpu_idle support
 <p align="left">
   <img src="https://github.com/Nayemhasan/Melon-PowerPlan-for-Windows/blob/main/pics/v3.png">